mrhoads/arc_jumpstart_drops/tutorial_guide/connect_an_existing_kubernetes_cluster_to_azure_arc/_index.md

   az provider show -n Microsoft.KubernetesConfiguration -o table az provider show -n Microsoft.ExtendedLocation -o table
   ```
+* Create Azure service principal (SP)

+    To be able to complete the scenario and its related automation, Azure service principal assigned with the “Contributor” role is required.
+To create it, login to your Azure account run the below command (this can also be done in [Azure Cloud Shell](https://shell.azure.com/).

+    ```shell
+    az login
+    subscriptionId=$(az account show --query id --output tsv) az ad sp create-for-rbac -n "<Unique SP Name>" --role "Contributor" --scopes /subscriptions/$subscriptionId
+    ```

+    For example:

+    ```shell
+    az login
+    subscriptionId=$(az account show --query id --output tsv) az ad sp create-for-rbac -n "JumpstartArcK8s" --role "Contributor" --scopes /subscriptions/$subscriptionId
+    ```

+    Output should look like this:

+    ```json
+    {
+    "appId": "XXXXXXXXXXXXXXXXXXXXXXXXXXXX",
+    "displayName": "JumpstartArcK8s",
+    "password": "XXXXXXXXXXXXXXXXXXXXXXXXXXXX",
+    "tenant": "XXXXXXXXXXXXXXXXXXXXXXXXXXXX"
+    }
+    ```

+    > **Note:** If you create multiple subsequent role assignments on the same service principal, your client secret (password) will be destroyed and recreated each time.
+Therefore, make sure you grab the correct password.

+    > **Note:** The Jumpstart scenarios are designed with as much ease of use in-mind and adhering to security-related best practices whenever possible.
+It is optional but highly recommended to scope the service principal to a specific [Azure subscription and resource group](https://learn.microsoft.com/cli/azure/ad/sp?view=azure-cli-latest) as well considering using a [less privileged service principal account](https://learn.microsoft.com/azure/role-based-access-control/best-practices).

 * Create a new Azure resource group where you want your cluster(s) to show up.